gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | SubscriptionActivateReq | yes | Request body |

-It will activate subscription plan for customer
+Activate a specific subscription plan for a customer.

 *Returned Response:*